bonitasoft/bonita-application-packager/README.md

     Specify corresponding password to authenticate against Bonita base docker image Registry -registry-username string
-    Specify username to authenticate against Bonita base docker image Registry -subscription
+    Specify username to authenticate against Bonita base docker image Registry -tag string
-    Choose to build a Subscription-based docker image (default build a Community image) -tag string
-    Docker image tag to use when building (default "bonita-application-") -tomcat
+    Docker image tag to use when building (default "my-bonita-application:latest") -tomcat
     Choose to build a Bonita Tomcat bundle containing your application use -bonita-tomcat-bundle to specify the path to the Bonita tomcat bundle file (Bonita*.zip); otherwise the file is looked for in the current folder
 -verbose
     Enable verbose (debug) mode
+-version
+    Print tool version and exit
 ```